ArceLopera/PowershellWeb/docs/Scripting/basic.md

 ```
 Optionally, each parameter can be specified with a default value, as seen in the example above.

+Parameters are positional by default.
+If the parameter names aren't specified, then the parameter values are passed to the parameters in order.

+If you don't put a Param() block in your script, you can still pass data into the script by using unnamed parameters.
+The values that are provided after the script name are available inside the script in the $args array.

 ## Run the script

 The script can be executed by typing its name in the console.
 If the script is saved in a different directory than the current one, the full path to the file must be written to execute it.